Aditya2600/News-Summarization-using-Recurrent-Neural-Networks-RNN-/README.md

-# News Summarization using Recurrent Neural Networks (RNN)
+# Inshorts News Summarization using LSTM

 ## Introduction
 Inshorts is a news app started in 2013 that delivers news summaries in less than 60 words.
 This business use case demonstrates how to build a news summarization model using Recurrent Neural Networks (RNN).